- Sara K Arnold

 In her open-air workshop in Mallorca’s pine forests, creator Leela Romeo breathes new life into local materials.

 Listening to her words, one can sense the pain of a community that struggles with access to housing and is forced to consider leaving the island due to exorbitant property prices driven by foreign buyers.
-Simply by existing as a local contemporary craftswoman and artist selling her work to Mallorca’s visitors and hotels, she raises awareness beyond the community.

 Towards a New Image of Mallorca: Between Resistance and Reinvention